Why did MAGSA develop a Groundwater Sustainability Plan?

-The Groundwater Sustainability Plan (GSP) is a requirement of the 2014 Sustainable Groundwater Management Act (SGMA).
-The State law requires all high- and medium-priority basin GSA’s (Groundwater Sustainability Agencies) develop and implement a GSP.
-Basins designated as medium- or high-priority and critically overdrafted are required to complete a GSP by January 31, 2020.
+The Groundwater Sustainability Plan (GSP) is a requirement of the 2014 California law, Sustainable Groundwater Management Act (SGMA).
+The State law requires all high- and medium-priority basin GSAs (Groundwater Sustainability Agencies) develop and implement a GSP.
+Basins designated as medium- or high-priority and critically overdrafted were required to complete a GSP by January 31, 2020.
 SGMA defines a basin as critically overdrafted “when continuation of present water management practices would probably result in significant adverse overdraft-related environmental, social, or economic impacts.”
 The GSP is a roadmap for how a basin will avoid the adverse effects of overdraft and achieve balanced levels of groundwater to reach sustainability.

-The CA State Water Resources Control Board is the SGMA enforcement agency.
-If GSA’s do not meet mandates stipulated in SGMA, the Board will intervene to implement the law.
-If the GSP is found by DWR and the SWRCB to be inadequate after the January 31 2020 deadline, the subbasin will be deemed “probationary” and the State Board will step in.
-State Intervention will require any groundwater extractors to file an extraction report with the State Water Board, and the Board may require the use of meters to measure extractions.
-The associated fees of State Intervention are much higher than fees collected by the local GSA, and would not include beneficial local projects for sustainability.
-The State Intervention fee structure is pictured below (click image to enlarge).
+The State Water Resources Control Board (State Board or SWRCB) is the enforcement agency under the Sustainable Groundwater Management Act (SGMA).
+Their role is to enforce SGMA mandates are met at the local level by Groundwater Sustainability Agencies (GSAs).
+If GSAs fail to meet SGMA’s mandates, the State Board will intervene to implement the law.
+If a Groundwater Sustainability Plan (GSP) is found by CA DWR to be inadequate, the subbasin will be deemed “probationary”.
+If a GSA fails to correct the issues under probation, the State Board will intervene requiring any groundwater extractors to file an extraction report with the State Board.
+The State Board may require the use of meters to measure extractions.
+The associated fees of State Intervention are much higher than fees that may be collected by the local GSA, and would not include beneficial local projects or incentives for sustainability.